Welcome to the Pikesville Farmers Market! Every Tuesday, 2-6pm at Pomona Square

 COVID-19 & THE PIKESVILLE FARMERS MARKET

-Our 2020 market is currently scheduled to open May 5.
+Our 2020 market is currently scheduled to open June 2.
 Our Chamber is closely monitoring how COVID-19 is affecting our local community.
-We will post updates on our website, as well as on our farmers market Facebook page, should the situation change and delay our opening date.
+We will post updates on our website, as well as on our farmers market Facebook page, should the situation change.

 Our first priority is supporting a healthy community and slowing the transmission of COVID-19, while ensuring that our community has access to fresh local produce from our farmers.

 Health Guidelines for Visiting the Farmers Market Spring 2020

 The CDC guidelines for staying healthy during the novel coronavirus crisis also apply to visiting the Pikesville Farmers Market.
 We must abide by these guidelines to eliminate potential COVID-19 transmission and in order to stay open.